top of page

 The night Old Ephraim misstepped right into one Frank Clark's traps, with Frank and his dog sleeping not to far away, the trap only served to anger him.
 After seeing the creature unclose, witnessing his unmatched grandeur, he regretted the final yet necessary shot.
 According to the personal account of Frank Clark in "True Bear Story",

-There is a dedication to Old Ephraim on the site he was buried along with a pome ending "King of the forest, King of them all".
+There is a dedication to Old Ephraim on the site he was buried along with a poem ending "King of the forest, King of them all".

 https://usustatesman.com/old-ephraim-exhibit-back-for-the-100-year-legend/